ZORO2045/SM-T585-Custom-ROMs/README.md

 ## Overview ✨

 Welcome!
-This repository is your central resource for customizing your **Samsung Galaxy Tab A 10.1 (SM-T585) (gtaxllte)**.
+This repository is your central resource for customizing your **Samsung Galaxy Tab A 10.1 (SM-T585 - SM-T580) (gtaxllte - gtaxlwifi)**.
 Here, you'll find curated collections of custom ROMs, detailed guides, and a supportive community to enhance your device experience.
 Our goal is to help you unlock the full potential of your tablet through the exciting world of custom ROMs.

 ## 🛠️ What's Inside?